TUM-LIS/lisnoc/index.md

 ---

-LISNoC is a free Network-on-Chip implementation, mainly for academic or teaching purposes, but freely available for any use under the LGPL license.
+LISNoC is a free Network-on-Chip implementation, mainly for academic or teaching purposes, but freely available for any use under the MIT license.
 It is implemented in Verilog.

 It is a straight forward implementation with a strong focus on